 \subsection{Evaluation of Multi-view Images}

-As illustrated in Tab.\ref{tab:t2mv_test}, in addition to 4 view images generated by the multi-view diffusion model.
-Compared to other methods, the T2MV diffusion model trained by our framework yields the best results both according to image-text alignment and image quality.
-It is worth noting that in the T2MV task, T2I2MV suffers a huge drop due to the domain gap between T2I-generated images and training images as well as the use of Rembg~\cite{rembg}.
-Qualitative results of real user cases are available in Sup.~\ref{sec:real_user_prompts}.
+As illustrated in Tab.\ref{tab:t2mv_test}, compared to other methods, the T2MV diffusion model trained by our framework yields the best results both according to image-text alignment and image quality.
+For qualitative experiments, we visualize some of the comparisons with other edge-cutting multi-view diffusion model in Fig.\ref{fig:mv_com}.
+For these image-to-multi-view models, we condition them on the top-left image generated by \methodname.
+Compared to these models trained solely on Objaverse~\cite{deitke2023objaverse}, our model demonstrates superior generalizability when the image domain is beyond the domain of Objaverse.
+Since it is difficult to directly measure view consistency as there is no ground truth 3D object for text-to-3D generation. we evaluate the view consistency by synthesizing 3D objects through large reconstruction model in the following experiments.
+Qualitative results of real user cases are in Sup.~\ref{sec:real_user_prompts}.